An official State of Delaware site.

 The hero section of a website gets its name indirectly from these same concepts.

 In the 1800’s, product packaging often featured an image of a famous and celebrated person of the times.
 These were often members of nobility or the military or both.
 The goal was to associate the product with a noble conquest, to imply that the consumer could get a taste of that greatness and transform themselves with whatever elixir was being sold.
-Modern likeness and image trademark laws were borne of this era, in which very few of the actual heroes whose names were being traded upon were ever compensated.

 The primary image became known as the Hero in packaging, advertising and eventually in the print industry as well.
 The goal is the same today in our Delaware agency website hero sections: to draw visitors in with the promise of a compelling story.